ashwinpaulallen/llm-schema-validator/README.md

 ### `fallbackToPartial`

-If every attempt fails validation but the last response could be parsed to a root object and coerced, returning that object may still be useful for logging or manual repair.
+If every attempt fails validation but the last response could be parsed to a root object and coerced, you can still read `data` for logging or manual repair:

 ```typescript
 const result = await query({ prompt: '…', schema, provider, fallbackToPartial: true });